-A team from Bangor University carried out research to assess the ability of wool to absorb harmful chemicals.
-Duroing the project the team exposed wool to formaldehyde and a range of VOCs emitted by furniture made from Medium Density Fibreboard (MDF) and chipboard, limonene, which is the lemony smell in cleaning products, and toluene, found in paint thinners.
+A team from Bangor University carried out research to assess the ability of wool to absorb harmful toxins in the home.
+During the project the team exposed wool to formaldehyde and a range of VOCs emitted by furniture made from Medium Density Fibreboard (MDF) and chipboard, limonene, which is the lemony smell in cleaning products, and toluene, found in paint thinners.
 The results demonstrated that wool absorbed all of the chemicals, which became bound to the structure of the fibres.

 Head of Materials Research at Bangor University, Graham Ormondroyd said: “The research demonstrated that wool – a natural and sustainable material – is able to absorb a range of potentially harmful chemicals from the indoor environment.
-The more wool you have the more it can absorb.”
+The more wool you have the more it can absorb resulting in healthy environment”

 As we have previously mentioned wool also helps to manage humidity in the air, storing the excess moisture in the core of the fibre and then releasing it when the air is drier.
-This is another important benefit supporting clean air since rising moisture levels create a breeding ground for mould which could later develop into “toxic mould syndrome”, which has also previously been linked to sick building syndrome.
+This is another important benefit supporting healthy living environment since rising moisture levels create a breeding ground for mould which could later develop into “toxic mould syndrome”, which has also previously been linked to sick building syndrome.

 Thank you to Brockway Carpets for use of their images